Big Town: Radio

-Film
+Films

 Four films based on the radio series were made by Paramount Pictures' Pine-Thomas Productions studio: Big Town (1947), I Cover Big Town (1947), Big Town After Dark (1947), and Big Town Scandal (1948).
 All four films starred Phillip Reed as Wilson and Hillary Brooke as Lorelei, all were based on radio- and/or screenplays by Maxwell Shane, and all were produced and directed by William C. Thomas.

 Television

 When Big Town moved to television, the program was telecast live, but in 1952 the production switched to film after the move from New York City to Hollywood.
 The television series ran on CBS from 1950 through 1954, continuing on NBC from 1955 through 1956.
 Repeat episodes aired on the DuMont Network beginning on February 6, 1953, under the title City Assignment, while Big Town was still showing first-run episodes on CBS.
 Reruns were also shown under the titles Heart of the City, Headline, and Byline Steve Wilson.

 The stories revolved around The Illustrated Press, the city's largest newspaper, and the people who worked for it, most particularly managing editor Steve Wilson (played by Patrick McVey from 1950 to 1954 and by Mark Stevens from 1954 to 1956).
 Five actresses had the role of reporter Lorelei Kilbourne.
 In its sixth and final season, the series would adopt the documentary style made famous by Dragnet, right down to Stevens producing, writing, and directing most of the episodes.

 Jack Gross and Philip Krasne produced the program in 1952.